 WWII cemetery with 4,000+ Allied graves from the 1941 Battle of Keren

-What is the best time of year to visit attractions in Eritrea?
+When is the best season to visit attractions in Eritrea?

 October to March offers the most comfortable temperatures for sightseeing.
 Independence Day (May 24) brings a festive atmosphere but hotels fill.
 Avoid June-September when coastal areas become extremely hot.